 How is it diagnosed?

-If you have a cough every day that produces mucus, your doctor may want to do a chest X-ray or a chest CT scan.
-Other tests your doctor may do include blood tests to look for infection, a test to find bacteria in your mucus, and tests to measure how well your lungs are working (lung function).
+Bronchiectasis is diagnosed with a chest CT scan.
+Other tests your doctor may do include a chest X-ray, blood tests to look for infection, a test to find bacteria in your mucus, and tests to measure how well your lungs are working (lung function).

 How is bronchiectasis treated?